 The lure of this lost city brought the French explorer Eugene de Sartiges to Choquequirao in 1834.
 The next visitor to Choquequirao was another French scholar, Leonce Angrand, who traveled to these remote ruins through the forests in 1834.

 Angrand was drawn to Choquequirao by legends of “innumerable treasures hidden in ruins by the Sons of the Sun who fled to this wild place of refuge.”
-Angrand measured the buildings in these ruins and noticed a row of intriguing inlaid stone rings on one wall of the central plaza.
+Angrand measured the buildings in these ruins and noticed a row of intriguing inlaid stone rings on the wall of the central plaza.
 These rings still look like mooring places on some ancient stone pier.

 They were probably used to tie something down, which led Angrant to suggest that wild pumas were linked here, as pumas were the only animals that required such strong rings.